unahouExosite/docs/coap/README.md

 ## Libraries and Sample Code

-Sample CoAP client code can be provided by Exosite upon request.
+A sample CoAP client written in python is available in the [CoAPExample](https://github.com/exosite-garage/CoAPExample) repository.

 ## Notational Conventions